< Blog |

 Review the Message

-Always check if the message you receive makes any sense, for instance, you get the text that you are selling a car, and on the contrary you don’t own any car.
+Always check if the message you receive makes any sense.
+For instance, you get the text that you are selling a car, and on the contrary you don’t own any car.

 Not to trust links